Maga-333/FaceMomo/README.md

 pip install git+https://github.com/ageitgey/face_recognition_models

+## 7. Change Email & Password in facemomo.py

+    ✅ Open the file:

+nano facemomo.py

+or use your preferred editor like VS Code.

+### 🔍 Find the section with email settings — It will look similar to this:

+ALERT_EMAIL = "youremail@example.com"
+ALERT_PASSWORD = "yourpassword"
+RECEIVER_EMAIL = "receiver@example.com"

+### ✏️ Update the values:
+Replace the dummy emails and password with your real ones (preferably use a secure app-specific password if using Gmail).

+Example:

+ALERT_EMAIL = "facemomo.alerts@gmail.com"
+ALERT_PASSWORD = "your_app_specific_password"
+RECEIVER_EMAIL = "facemomo@example.com"

+    ⚠️ Important: If you're using Gmail, you must enable 2-step verification and use an App Password.
+Do not use your actual login password.

+💾 Save the file and exit.

-## 7. Start the FaceMomo alert system
+## 8. Start the FaceMomo alert system

 python3 facemomo.py

-## 8. To deactivate the virtual environment
+## 9. To deactivate the virtual environment

 deactivate